Bayesian optimisation of poloidal field coil positions in tokamaks: Numerical experiments

 During the initial BO iterations, the data is sparse, resulting in highly uncertain and inaccurate GPs.
 As a result, the exact location of the feasible regions is unclear and, as it explores for the first $20$ iterations, the BO produces few feasible samples---see \cref{fig:feasible-increase}.
 Following this initial exploration, $30$ iterations of exploitation takes place, where BO reliably produces feasible samples (those seen in \cref{fig:pareto-frontier}).
 The final $20$ iterations yield no feasible samples, indicating a return to exploration and suggesting there is little scope to find feasible optimal solutions around the current Pareto optimal points.

-In \cref{tab:key-quantities}, we display the objective/constraint values obtained from two of the Pareto optimal PF coil sets shown in \cref{fig:pareto_equilibria}, with both samples obtained during the BO iterations.
-The $71$st sample yields the the highest average connection length while the $110$th sample yields the lowest volumetric sum (i.e. they are the two samples that optimise the marginals of the objective-space).
+In \cref{tab:key-quantities}, we display the objective/constraint values obtained from the baseline and two of the Pareto optimal PF coil sets shown in \cref{fig:pareto_equilibria}, with both samples obtained during the BO iterations.
+The $71$st sample yields the highest average connection length while the $110$th sample has the joint lowest volumetric sum (of these tied samples, it has the higher connection length).
 The first three rows of the table show the objective quantities for both samples while the intermediate five rows show the constraint values.

+The objective values of the baseline (and its location in \cref{fig:pareto-frontier}) relative to the Pareto optimal samples demonstrate that BO is able to improve the PF coilset design significantly.
+At a minimum, BO has yielded a reduction of $V$ by $1.4\mathrm{m}^3$ and an increase in average connection length of $1.8\mathrm{m}$ over the baseline; this is not insignificant considering the low computational budget to achieve these gains.
 The constraints show that samples $110$ and $71$ are close to the constraint bounds for the LCFS shape and maximum coil current density, respectively.
-This could indicate that further optimisation of these samples (and other Pareto optimal samples) is not possible without violating the constraints, hence the lack of feasible samples in the final BO iterations above.
+This could indicate that further optimisation of these samples (and other Pareto optimal samples) is not possible without violating the constraints, hence the lack of feasible samples in the final BO iterations.

 It is clear from \cref{fig:pareto_equilibria} that the $110$th sample has a smaller volumetric sum because PF coils 2, 3, 4, and 5 are closer to the device centreline ($R = 0$).
 However, the difference in average connection length is less obvious because the separatrices look (qualitatively, at least) very similar.
 The lower connection length in sample $110$ results from a higher poloidal field, causing particles travelling from the midplane into the divertors to move faster, decreasing the number of times (and thus the distance) they orbit the tokamak toroidally.
 This can be seen in the final two rows of \cref{fig:pareto_equilibria}, which shows the line-averaged poloidal magnetic field $\langle B_p \rangle$ along the inner and outer connection length field lines, respectively.